nathanvarghese/nathanvarghese.github.io/_pages/about.md

 Through a broad range of projects, I have gained experience not only in robotics but also in data science and applied software engineering.
 This combination allows me to approach problems with both analytical depth and practicality.

+In my free time I like to play guitar, produce music, run and bike (when its warm).
+Do give my music a listen on spotify, by clicking on the icon below!

 <!-- > :india: x :us: